 As I walked, I tried to keep my thoughts from making any compromise with the irrational and told myself that some explanation for our past danger in the plane would present itself, in time.
 I wore a heavy sweater, meant to have been worn in Chiloe, since the weather here was also cold.
 Low heavy clouds formed overhead and a small drizzle of rain began to fall.
 I estimated it to be near evening.

-I yelled from the fence to see if someone was home, but when no one answered I took it upon myself to enter the property, since I was by this time extremely chilled and as I have said wet, and its then that I noticed that the small wooden gate was open and the corral for horses was empty.
-I looked at the front door of the house and saw also that it was slightly open and creaking slowly because of the wind.
+I yelled from the fence to see if someone was home, but when no one answered I took it upon myself to enter the property, since I was by this time extremely chilled and wet.
+It was then that I noticed that the small wooden gate was open and the corral for horses was empty.
+I looked at the front door of the house and saw that it too was slightly open, creaking slowly in the wind.

 Uneasily I stepped through the door, since as I have said I was extremely cold and wet and needed to get help.